As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

 It’s another donor.

-Having a major donor serving as your campaign’s Finance Chair is a great idea for any campaign.
+Having a major donor serving as your campaign’s Finance Chair is a great idea.

 Your Finance Chair usually knows other donors and can ask them directly for contributions to your campaign.

-A donor acting as your Finance Chair can set up in-person meetings with potential donors you should meet and ask for money.
+A donor acting as your Finance Chair can set up in-person meetings with potential donors you should meet and ask for money one on one.

 Such introductions are highly valuable, as the donor you’re meeting is far more likely to give your campaign money since they are there at the request of the Finance Chair who is likely a peer of theirs.